WardenCode/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

-# 0x08.
-Python - More Classes and Objects
+# 0x0A.
+Python - Inheritance

-These projects are about more Classes and Objects on Python (A higher level programming language).
+These projects are about more Inheritance on Python (A higher level programming language).

 ## Tasks: